 The department is home to prominent research programs in cleft palate and other craniofacial defects, head and neck oncology, cochlear implants, and molecular genetics.
 It also offers fellowships in otology/neurotology, pediatric otolaryngology, and head and neck oncology.

-The department is located at University of Iowa Hospitals and Clinics.
+The department is located at University of Iowa Hospitals & Clinics.

-The Department of Otolaryngology—Head and Neck Surgery offers two one-year fellowships in head and neck oncology and in pediatric otolaryngology, which are accredited by the Accreditation Council for Graduate Medical Education.
-It also offers a two-year fellowship in otology/neurology accredited by the Advanced Training Council of the American Head and Neck Society.
+The Department of Otolaryngology—Head and Neck Surgery offers a two-year fellowship in otology/neurotology and a one-year fellowship in pediatric otolaryngology, which are accredited by the Accreditation Council for Graduate Medical Education.
+It also offers a one-year fellowship in head and neck oncology accredited by the Advanced Training Council of the American Head and Neck Society.

 The otology/neurotology fellowship program accepts one applicant every two years.
 Otology fellows spend a minimum of 20 months in clinical service.
 They attend all otology/neurotology clinics and neurotology cases in the operating room and are responsible for inpatient service.
 They also have one day of dedicated research time each week.

-The head and neck surgery fellowship program accepts one applicant each year.
+The pediatric otolaryngology fellowship program accepts one applicant each year.
 Fellows spend a year in clinical service, where they have the opportunity to train with all pediatric otolaryngology faculty members.